How to watch the Kentucky Derby in 2023: Schedule, streaming info, odds and more

 Who is the favorite to win the 2023 Kentucky Derby?

 As it currently stands, Forte, a horse trained by Todd Pletcher and ridden by Irad Ortiz., is widely seen as the favorite to win in this year's derby.
-Forte has been drawn into post No. 15 for the upcoming race.
+Forte has been drawn into post No. 15 for the upcoming race and is the reigning champion in the 3-year-old group.

+However, audiences love a dark horse, and there will certainly be plenty of people looking to place bets on a less obvious candidate this Saturday.

 Kentucky Derby 2023 post positions